rescribe-dev/rescribe/docs/docs/getting_started/index.md

 1. `git clone https://github.com/mdigreg2/rescribe`
 2. `cd rescribe`

+Then make sure your system time is correct.
+Otherwise the pings will not work.
+Make sure node.js and java jdk 8 is installed - you can use [this link](https://github.com/nodesource/distributions) for node and [this](https://openjdk.java.net/install/) for java.
+Next make sure yarn is installed [from here](https://classic.yarnpkg.com/en/docs/install).

 Then optionally install git pre-commit hooks (required if developing).
 These hooks are used for linting files, ensuring code consistency and style guides: `npm install`

 ### antlr